 The Risk Committee's principal role is to consider the risks faced by the Society and its subsidiary companies and to advise the Board.
-Nigel Masters was appointed Chair of the Risk Committee on 31 January 2013.
-The Committee comprised two other Non-Executive Directors during 2019.
-One of the members, Andrew Neden, is the Chair of the Society's Audit Committee.
-Other attendees include the Group Chief Executive, the Chief Financial Officer, the Chief Actuary, the Chief Risk Officer and the Head of Corporate Audit.
+Philip Moore was appointed Chair of the Risk Committee after Nigel Masters retired from the Board on 31 December 2020.
+The Committee comprised two other Non-Executive Directors during 2020, one being the Chair of the Society's Audit Committee.
+Other attendees include the Group Chief Executive, the Chief Financial Officer, the Chief Product Officer, the Chief Risk Officer and the Head of Corporate Audit.

 It is the Chair's practice to meet separately with the Chief Risk Officer ahead of most meetings.
-The Committee's main activities during 2019 included:
+The Committee's main activities during 2020 included: